Is an MBA Worth It? Pros, Cons, and How to Decide

 • Undecided on a career path within the business world and looking to explore

-• Get more career advancement opportunities (promotions, salary increases, etc.)
+• Getting more career advancement opportunities (promotions, salary increases, etc.)

 Full-Time, Part-Time, Online, and Executive MBA Programs

-In order to make the most informed decision on whether business school is right for you, it's important to look at the different kinds of programs as they have different benefits and drawbacks.
+In order to make the most informed decision on whether a business school is right for you, it's important to look at the different kinds of programs, as they have different benefits and drawbacks.

-• Full-Time MBA: The full-time, two-year program is the most expensive and immersive.
+The traditional full-time, two-year program is the most expensive and immersive.
 It is best for students who can fully focus on studying for the two years needed to complete the degree and relocate to the business school.
 It requires the most adjustments and expenses, but also offers the most benefits; there is more time for networking, internships, a full course load, extracurriculars, etc.

 When weighing the different pros and cons of business school, keep in mind the type of program that you're interested in.
 For example, with a full-time MBA program, you'll have to carefully consider the high tuition and time commitment as major factors.
 For part-time MBA programs and online MBA programs, time and finances are still a consideration, but less so.